 6) Visit the Black House

 Baan Dam (Black House) is the work of national artist, Thawan Duchanee.
 Sadly, Thawan passed away in 2014, but his creative legacy lives on at Baan Dam in his hometown of Chiang Rai.
 Baan Dam is a collection of buildings in a variety of styles.
 Some of the structures have the classic features associated with northern Thailand and then there are others, like the room in the shape of a whale, that are more outlandish.
-Thawan’s work reflect the themes of life, death, human suffering, and Buddhism.
+Thawan’s work reflects the themes of life, death, human suffering, and Buddhism.
 Baan Dam certainly won’t appeal to everybody, but it’s an interesting place to visit and one to look out for if you are visiting Chiang Rai.
 And if you would like to see more work from local artists, combine a trip to Baan Dam with a visit to Art Bridge Chiang Rai.

 7) Travel to the Blue Temple

 Already home to the Black House and the White Temple, Chiang Rai now has the Blue Temple.
 Completed in 2016, the temple is formally known as Wat Rong Seua Ten and is located across the Kok River to the north of Chiang Rai city centre.
 With deep blue hues on the exterior and interior artwork, this is a colourful twist on the designs that are usually seen at Thai temples.
 The artist who is credited with the design work is Phuttha Kabkaew, a student of Chalermchai Kositpipat the person behind the White Temple.
 Unlike the White Temple, photography is permitted inside the building.
 As an added bonus, the Blue Temple is close to the photogenic Chivit Thamma Da cafe and bistro so you can pop in there for a bite to eat and a coffee after your visit.
+And if you just can’t get enough of Chiang Rai’s photogenic temples, head north-west from Wat Rong Seua Ten and check out the scenic Wat Huay Pla Klang.

 8) Enjoy the scenery at Singha Park